redstone-finance/redstone-oracles-monorepo/packages/solana-connector/solana/programs/price-adapter/README.md

 packages to their function invocations.
 The information integrity is verified on-chain through signature checking by using `anchor_lang::solana_program::secp256k1_recover::secp256k1_recover` function.

-To learn more about _RedStone Blockchain Oracles_ design, go to the [RedStone docs](https://docs.redstone.finance/docs/introduction)
+To learn more about _RedStone_ design, go to the [RedStone docs](https://docs.redstone.finance/docs/introduction)

 ## ✨ General parameter type disclaimer